-- Adopt Me! now has over 10 billion plays and surpassed 1.6 million concurrent users in game earlier this year. - Piggy, launched in January 2020, has close to 5 billion visits in just over six months. - There are now 345,000 developers on the platform who are monetizing their games.
+- Adopt Me! now has over 10 billion plays and surpassed 1.6 million concurrent users earlier this year. - Piggy, launched in January 2020, has close to 5 billion visits in just over six months. - There are now 345,000 developers on the platform who are monetizing their games.

-This demonstrates how heterogeneous the Roblox developer community is: developers of experiences with billions of plays are on the same platform as children first learning to code.
-Moreover, both of these groups are important, as the professional development studios bring high-quality experiences to the platform, and the beginning creators contribute to the energetic creative community.
+This demonstrates the heterogeneity of the Roblox developer community: developers of experiences with billions of plays are on the same platform as children first learning to code.
+Moreover, both of these groups are important.
+The professional development studios bring high-quality experiences to the platform, and the beginning creators contribute to the energetic creative community, forming the next generation of developers.